MegretMendez/Project00/README.md

 Step 6: Create a new cube to enclose the front wall
 ![Screenshot 2023-08-26 at 12 57 53 AM](https://github.com/MegretMendez/Project00/assets/142510070/b981a90e-16fe-4892-a90f-fbd3e4fdefe8)
 Description: Create a new cube and enhance it so it is large and thin.
 After editing the new cube, position it at the top of the front wall,using the "scale" and "move" tools.
-The purpose of this step is that the door does not measure equally to the front wall.
+The purpose of this step is that the door is not the same height as the front wall.

 Step 7: Create Roof
 ![Screenshot 2023-08-26 at 1 05 15 AM](https://github.com/MegretMendez/Project00/assets/142510070/65390ba1-c8ed-4168-a46c-90fdcfb246fb)